Boys Town 3 kids

 Clinical Skills Development

-Interns provide outpatient behavioral health services to clients who present with a wide range of referral concerns.
+Interns provide outpatient behavioral health services to clients who present with a wide range of referral concerns, with a majority of children with autism spectrum disorder, who exhibit high frequency/high intensity behavior.
 Clients range in age from preschool through age 22.
-Diagnostic profiles for clients vary and often include behavioral disorders, affective disorders, anxiety disorders, ADHD, adjustment disorders, trauma, neurodevelopmental disorders, and typical early childhood behavioral concerns (e.g., tantrums, toileting, eating, sleeping, compliance).
-Interns provide therapeutic services in Grand Island, Nebraska at the Boys Town Behavioral Health Clinic, as well as at either a specialty clinic at the Howard County Medical Center, or in an integrated setting within a pediatric OT, PT, and speech clinic located in Hastings, NE.
+Diagnostic profiles for clients vary and often include autism, behavioral disorders, affective disorders, anxiety disorders, ADHD, adjustment disorders, trauma, neurodevelopmental disorders, and typical early childhood behavioral concerns (e.g., tantrums, toileting, eating, sleeping, compliance).
+Interns provide therapeutic services in Grand Island, Nebraska at the Boys Town Behavioral Health Clinic.
+Interns also have the opportunity to gain experience and work with the Intensive ABA program, providing supervision and/or direct services.

 Consultative Skills Development